smusab9152/Mongo_DB_Projects/README.md

-# Mongo_DB_Projects
+MongoDB Projects
-This repository contains python based projects that aims to help understand Python and MongoDB.
-The frontend used is python tkinter and backend is MongoDB.
-The repository contains two projects, Book Management System and To-Do List
+This repository contains Python-based projects aimed at enhancing the understanding of Python and MongoDB.
+The frontend for both projects is developed using Tkinter, while MongoDB serves as the backend database.

+Projects Included
+1. Book Management System
+A full-featured application that allows users to:

+Add, remove, loan, and return books
-The Book management system has features like Add, Remove, Loan and Return the books based on Book Name, Author, Genre and ISBN Number.
-Also, you can import and export the dataset in csv file format.
+Manage book details like Name, Author, Genre, and ISBN Import and export the book dataset in CSV format
-The To-Do List is a simple project that has the abiilty to add,remove and mark complete a task.
-The project also has a simple display feature that shows the tasks and thier details.

-Please install the library given below to run both projects in your local machine. pymongo tkinter
+2. To-Do List Application
+A simple yet effective project with the following features:

+Add, remove, and mark tasks as complete
+Display all tasks along with their due dates and priorities Prerequisites
+To run these projects on your local machine, ensure that the following libraries are installed:

+pymongo
+tkinter